Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-bom.md

 1. From the correct Azure storage account, navigate to "File shares", then to "sapbits".
 1. For the `boms` folder in sapbits:
    1. Click the correct BoM folder name in the portal to open.
 In this example, that would be `HANA2_00_052_v001`, then:
-   1. Click "Upload" and select the `bom.yml` file for upload.
+   1. Click "Upload" and select the `bom.yml` file from your workstation for upload.
    1. Click "Upload".

 ## Results and Outputs